Philosophy 001 - Introduction to Philosophy » Spring 2021 » Chapter 4 Quiz

 Which argument for the existence of God is accepted by George Ellis, J. C. Polinghorne, and Holmes Rolston?

-B. The first cause argument
+B. The cosmological argument

-C. The argument from design
+D. The argument from design

 Question #5